ijatinydv/Password-Generator-Project-for-Micro-IT-/README.md

 ## License

-This project is unlicensed and free to use for educational purposes.
+This project is free to use for educational purposes.

 ---

-Feel free to contribute to this project by submitting issues or pull requests.
-Your feedback and suggestions are welcome!